 Scotland squads over previous years have often been dominated by players from both Celtic and Rangers, the two biggest clubs in the Scottish Premiership, but the current crop are spread out across various leagues around the world.

-Only five players that ply their trade in Scotland's top flight were named in the squad for the two qualifiers, the rest being made up of individuals that feature in the Premier League, Serie A and the Championship.
+Only five players that ply their trade in Scotland's top flight were named in the squad for the two qualifiers, the rest being made up of individuals that feature in the Premier League, and the Championship.

 No less than 10 players play in England's top division, while three of the individuals that are in the Championship have all had previous Premier League experience.